Resources

 This Harvard Business Review article summarizes research showing that compassionate responses to mistakes build more loyalty, trust, and performance than harsh ones.
 A concise, evidence-backed case for leading with care.

-- Why Diversity Programs Fail — Frank Dobbin and Alexandra Kalev ↗
+Frank Dobbin and Alexandra Kalev

 Dobbin and Kalev draw on decades of data to show which DEI interventions actually work and which backfire.
 Crucial reading for managers who want evidence-based approaches rather than performative initiatives.

-- Your Strategy Needs a Strategy — Martin Reeves, Claire Love, and Philipp Tillmanns ↗
+Martin Reeves, Claire Love, and Philipp Tillmanns

 This HBR article by BCG's Martin Reeves argues that different environments require fundamentally different approaches to strategy.
 It helps managers diagnose their context before crafting a vision, avoiding one-size-fits-all thinking.